 As your puppy will be initially socialized by its breeder and the other animals at the kennel, it’s essential to take note of how the current dogs and puppies relate to the breeder.
 Does it seem like a caring relationship with no signs of fear?
 How is the relationship between the breeder’s dogs and the household?
 How are the pets dealing with each other?
 Is the dog allowed to go outside and play with others?
 Are the pets in contact with neighbors, and are they familiar with everyday noises, traffic, etc.?
 You want your puppy to be born into a calm and safe environment.
 Feel free to ask questions about this if it’s not evident during the visit.

-The first ten weeks of its life, a puppy lives from the mother’s milk – only under extreme circumstances should a dog be transported away from its mother before this time.
-After ten weeks, a puppy can begin to eat the nutrient-rich food it requires to help it grow up vigorously.
-Check with the breeder about what they feed their puppies and Mothers.
+The first few weeks of its life, a puppy lives from the mother’s milk – only under extreme circumstances should a dog be transported away from its mother before this time and, in general, it is illegal to do so.
+After 6 weeks, a puppy can begin to eat the nutrient-rich food it requires to help it grow properly.
+Check with the breeder about what they feed their puppies and mothers.
 Some breeders offer a transition food supply for the first weeks in the puppies’ new home, so it doesn’t go through too many changes at once.
 If this is your first time owning a dog, ask your breeder about the best feeding schedule.

 General Health and Mood